nsrr/shhs-documentation/pages/3-data-analysis-tip-sheet.md

 - Results could be strongly dependent on the location of cutoff points.
 - Tail effects are sometimes hidden (collapsed into an average effect of the last category)
 - Categorical analysis is often followed by a “test for trend” which is erroneously interpreted as a test for monotonic dose-response.
-It is not.
+It is not
-- The risk function is forced to behave as a step-function (References available).
+- The risk function is forced to behave as a step-function (References available)

 _Paradigm 3_:  Non-parametric or semi-parametric dose-response functions.
 Not as sensitive to location of cutoff points.
 Fewer model-imposed restriction.
 Visual display of the dose-response function.